micheles/micheles.github.io/_posts/2015-10-02-the-new-scenario_damage-calculator.md

 ---

-We are now ready to replace the old postgres-based scenario damage calculator with a new HDF5-based calculator.
+We are now ready to replace the old postgres-based scenario damage calculator with the new HDF5-based calculator.
 The only thing left is a performance analysis for large calculations, to make sure that there are no regressions.
 To this aim, I have analyzed the case of the largest scenario damage calculation I have at hand: Portugal onshore with 268,056